Written and Narrated by

 The University of Texas at Austin

-“Psychological pressures – especially ones we’re not conscious of – often make it difficult for us to be as good as we would like to be.
+“Psychological pressures, especially ones we are not conscious of, often make it difficult for us to be as good as we would like to be.
 One of the most significant is the self-serving bias — the tendency we have to gather information, process information, and even remember information in such a manner as to advance our self-interest and support our pre-existing views.
 Because of this bias, even when people try their hardest to be fair and impartial, their judgments are inevitably shaded by their own self-interest, often in ways that seem indefensible to others.

 Not only does the self-serving bias affect the information that we seek out, it also affects how we process that information.
 Thus, supporters of competing political candidates who watch the same debate each tend to conclude that “their guy” won.

-In 2000, an accounting industry official testified before the SEC, saying “We are professionals that follow our code of ethics and practice by the highest moral standards.
-We would never be influenced by our own personal financial well being.”
-This testimony reflects an embarrassing ignorance of the impact of self-interest upon all humans’ decision making.
+An accountant industry official testified before the SEC, saying, “We are professionals that follow our code of ethics and practice by the highest moral standards.
+We would never be influenced by our own personal financial well-being.”
+This testimony reflected an embarrassing ignorance of the impact of self-interest upon all humans’ decision-making.